ai4os-hub/ai4os-yolov8-torch/README.md

 ```

 ## Dataset Preparation
-- Detection and Segmentation Task
+- Detection and Segmentation Tasks:

-To train the yolov8 model, your annotations should be saved as yolo formats (.txt).
+    - To train the yolov8 model, your annotations should be saved as yolo formats (.txt).
 Please organize your data in the following structure:
 ```

 │